INORMS comprises of a membership network of research management societies from around the globe.

 The Canadian Association of Research Administrators (CARA) is a national voice for research administrators in Canada.
 With more than 1000 members, the professional organization’s strength is in its diversity and comprehensive approach to research administration.
 CARA provides a critical interface between stakeholders in the management of the research enterprise.

-DARMA was formed in 2006 and held its first formal annual meeting in June 2009.
-DARMA already has 130 members in a country of five million people, with five large and five small universities.
-All universities in Denmark are represented, plus a few members from public and private sponsors and the private sector.
+DARMA was officially established in November 2008.
+DARMA has 250 members in a country of 5,5 million people and eight universities.
+All universities in Denmark are represented, and DARMA has a growing membership from university colleges plus members from public and private sponsors and the private sector.

 EARMA was formed in 1994 and represents the community of Research Managers and Administrators (RM&As) in Europe.
 EARMA members work in industry, academia, the public and private sectors.
 We work with the EU Commission, national and international funding agencies.
 EARMA provides a networking forum, a learning platform, and a place to share experiences and best practice among RM&As throughout EARMA and in the wider RM&A community.